-The directors who were members of our compensation committee during 2015 were Scott N. Flanders and Jack L. Oliver, III.
-None of the current or past members of our compensation committee has at any time been an officer or employee of ours.
+The directors who were members of our compensation committee during 2016 were Michael D. Goldberg and Jack L. Oliver, III.
+Scott N. Flanders served as a member of our compensation committee until May 2016 when he resigned after he was appointed as our chief executive officer.
+None of the current or past members of our compensation committee has at any time been an officer or employee of ours while serving on the committee.
 None of our executive officers serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or compensation committee.